KinetekEnergy/blog/_posts/2024-02-24-table-test_IPYNB_2_.md

         </td>
     </tr>
     <tr>
-        <td>An algorithm that includes sequencing, selection, and iteration that is in the body of the selected
+        <td style="word-wrap: break-word;">An algorithm that includes sequencing, selection, and iteration that is in the body of the selected
             procedure
         </td>
-        <td>This function uses sequencing and iterates through each user.
+        <td style="word-wrap: break-word;">This function uses sequencing and iterates through each user.
 It selects each part of their user information
             such as name, email, etc. and prepares it for use in a json.
 This can be accessed on the frontend via an admin panel.
             <p>